 Certain activities and works are exempt from approval under the Heritage Act 1977 for heritage items listed on the State Heritage Register or subject to an Interim Heritage Order.
 The activities and works must have little to no impact on the item's heritage significance and support its management.

-From 1 December 2020 these new standard exemptions apply so that some works will be exempt from approval without notification to Heritage NSW.
+These new standard exemptions apply from 1 December 2020.
+Therefore, some works will be exempt from approval without notification to Heritage NSW.

 Steps for using Standard Exemptions

 Working through the steps below can help you to: